theQRL/docs.theqrl.org/_docs/tokenmigration/guide.md

 There will be **NO** single official universal burn address.
 Anyone posting a burn address is trying to steal your coins - if you see this publicly, point it out, and immediately contact a team member so we can contact the relevant authorities.

-If you have any questions, we are available for support on Discord in the TokenMigration channel, as well as support@theqrl.org
+If you have any questions, we are available for support on Discord in the TokenMigration channel, as well as our dedicated support email address: support@theqrl.org

 The token migration takes place in 3 steps.